 This form is used in case the voter card is lost or mutilated by accident.
 An FIR needs to be filled and a copy of the same with all the credentials required for form 6 need to be furnished with the form.
 A duplicate card is then provided.

 In case you want to go against the inclusion of a name in the electoral list, you can submit this form.
-This is often required for those who require cancelling the voter card in case of deaths.
+This is often required for those who require canceling the voter card in case of deaths.

-Get all the Form for Voter ID Card needs: New Application, Duplicate Voter Card, Correction in Voter Card etc – Click Here to get all Form Online and Offline
+Get all the Form for Voter ID Card needs: New Application, Duplicate Voter Card, Correction in Voter Card, etc – Click Here to get all Form Online and Offline

 Methods to get Voter Card:

 You can get the voter card either online or offline.
-Online application takes around a month whereas offline applications may take up to four months.
+The online application takes around a month whereas offline applications may take up to four months.
 (Though it is observed that online or offline; at times it does take a pretty long time to get your Voter Car, so patience is advised).

-The various methods to get voter card:
+The various methods to get a voter card:

 Offline methods for new voter card